 In front-office, the ACF FontAwesome extension returns HTML markup formatted for FA (normal!).
 In some cases, we want to load another font (the one generated by Icomoon) in our custom icon.

 Icomoon provided me with 4 font files (.eot, .svg, .ttf and .woff) that I placed in my projects.
-The icomoon.css file does a @font-face so that the fonts are loaded
+The icomoon.css file does a @font-face

 The problem lies in the fact that the Matt Keys extension generates an HTML FA markup and it will be necessary to “trick” to hijack the operation only for Icomoon icons.
 And yes, we want to be able to continue to use FontAwesome normally.